exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

     If `N=4`, then `M=3` signatures are required.

-After the necessary amount of signatures is published, any participant node can create correct and signed anchoring transaction and broadcast it to the Bitcoin blockchain.
+After the necessary amount of signatures is published, any participant node can create a correct and signed anchoring transaction and broadcast it to the Bitcoin blockchain.

 ### Transaction malleability

-Validators signatures are openly written in Exonum blockchain; more than `M` signatures can be published (and it is common situation).
+Validators' signatures are openly written in the Exonum blockchain; more than `M` signatures can be published (it is a common situation).
 There is a special algorithm selecting `M` signatures deterministically.
-If all validators are legitimate, certain transaction is built unequivocally.
+If all validators are legitimate, certain transactions are built unequivocally.

-But any Byzantine node could step out from deterministic algorithm and use another signatures list for anchoring transaction.
-It may create a transaction with the same anchored hash (the same data-output) but another tx-id and broadcast it to the Bitcoin network.
-Such non-standard transactions make a problem: new anchoring transaction may be built even if previous is still not included in any Bitcoin block.
-However, there is a chance that this previous transaction or one of its ancestors were mutated by a malicious validator as described above, and the mutated transaction has been committed on the Bitcoin blockchain.
+However, any Byzantine node can step out from the deterministic algorithm and use another signature list for the anchoring transaction.
+This node may create a transaction with the same anchored hash (the same data-output) but another tx-id, and broadcast it to the Bitcoin network.
+Such non-standard transactions present a problem: a new anchoring transaction may be built even if the previous one has not been included yet in any Bitcoin block.
+However, there is a chance that this previous transaction or one of its ancestors was mutated by a malicious validator as described above, and the mutated transaction has been committed to the Bitcoin blockchain.
 This would make the previous transaction ineligible for inclusion into the Bitcoin blockchain.

-To handle this problem, the consensus is used to select appropriate previous transaction via [LECTs](#lect).
+To handle this problem, the consensus is used to select the appropriate previous transaction via [LECTs](#lect).

 ### LECT

-Every validator defines which anchoring transaction is considered to be the latest one; this transaction should be spend in the new anchoring transaction in its opinion.
-Such transaction is called Latest Expected Correct Transaction (LECT).
-LECT of all validators are published in the Exonum blockchain.
+Every validator defines which anchoring transaction is considered to be the latest one.
+This transaction should be spent in the new anchoring transaction and is called the Latest Expected
+Correct Transaction (LECT).
+LECTs of all validators are published in the Exonum blockchain.
 While creating a new anchoring transaction, the supermajority of validators select a common LECT and spend its change output.

-Every validator refresh its LECT with a [custom schedule](#lect-updating-interval).
-To get new LECT, the validator uses API of a [Bitcoin node](#bitcoind-node).
-New LECT must have the following
+Every validator refreshes its LECT with a [custom schedule](#lect-updating-interval).
+To get a new LECT, the validator uses the API of a [Bitcoin node](#bitcoind-node).
+The new LECT must have the following
 properties:

-- It is valid anchoring transaction for the current Exonum blockchain
+- It is a valid anchoring transaction for the current Exonum blockchain
 - It may have any amount of confirmations, in particular, 0
-- Its change output should be not spent.
+- Its change output should not be spent.
 That means that the specified validator believes there was no following anchoring transactions after this one
 - Among all Bitcoin transactions satisfying the previous properties, LECT should have the greatest anchored Exonum block height
-- If multiple transactions respond to previous conditions, any of them may be chosen as a LECT.
+- If multiple transactions meet the previous requirements, any of them may be chosen as the LECT.

-The LECT solves transaction malleability problem, though anchoring transactions sometimes may be orphaned and never written to the Bitcoin blockchain.
+The LECT solves the transaction malleability problem, though anchoring transactions sometimes may be orphaned and never written to the Bitcoin blockchain.
 However, it is safe enough as the following anchoring transactions effectively anchor all previous ones.

-Exonum uses a [`bitcoind` client](#bitcoind-node), and only one of the transactions satisfying conditions can be considered as valid by bitcoind-node.
+Exonum uses a [`bitcoind` client](#bitcoind-node), and only one of the transactions that meet the requirements can be considered valid by the bitcoind-node.

 ### Anchoring Transaction Proposal detailed structure

 An anchoring transaction proposal is constructed as follows:

-- It conform to the Bitcoin transaction specification.
+- It conforms to the Bitcoin transaction specification.
 - The inputs are:

     - The change output of the selected common LECT.
-This input present in every anchoring transaction except the first one.
+This input is present in every anchoring transaction except the first one.
-    - Funding UTXO written in the global configuration (if it not spent yet)
+    - The funding UTXO written in the global configuration (if it has not been spent yet).

-- The outputs contain a data output and the change output only.
-The change output is first, and the data output is second.
+- The outputs contain a data output and change output only.
+The change output goes first, and the data output goes second.
 - The data output contains a single `OP_RETURN` instruction with anchored data.
-Such a data consist of multiple [data chunks](#data-chunks)
+Such data consist of multiple [data chunks](#data-chunks)
 - The change output reroutes funds to the next anchoring address if the anchoring address [should be changed](#changing-validators-list).